-Applicants for a Music Scholarship must complete an application for admission to the College, submit the Music Scholarship Application Form (available in the fall),
+Applicants for a Music Scholarship must complete an application for admission to the College, submit the Music Scholarship Application Form (which will become

-and two letters of recommendation, by January 15.
-Letters of recommendation should
+available in early October), and two letters of recommendation, by January 15.
+Letters

-be submitted by your private music teacher and the high school music director most
+of recommendation should be submitted by your private music teacher and the high school

-familiar with your work or another individual who knows your work well.
+music director most familiar with your work or another individual who knows your work

 Music Scholarships are awarded to first-year students (transfers are not eligible) on the basis of music performance skills demonstrated at the audition OR on compositional skills evidenced by written scores, and two letters of recommendation.

 Winners are required to continue study of their instrument or voice at Wooster, and therefore auditioners must perform in applied areas in which the College offers instruction.
-Music Performance applicants should present ten to fifteen minutes of concert music (Baroque, Classical, Romantic, Repertory and/or Twentieth-Century) or jazz in at least two contrasting styles selected from the Class A Solo Repertoire List (or its equivalent) from your state.
+Music Performance applicants should present ten minutes of concert music (Baroque, Classical, Romantic, Repertory and/or Twentieth-Century) or jazz in at least two contrasting styles selected from the Class A Solo Repertoire List (or its equivalent) from your state.
 Selections should be chosen to demonstrate technical facility as well as expression and tone quality.
 When possible, singers should perform in English and at least one foreign language, preferably Italian, and may include one song from a musical.
 Memorization for singers is required.
-Original music or popular music is not permitted.
 In keeping with copyright laws, applicants who perform using printed music MUST perform from published editions, not from photocopies or facsimiles.

 Music Composition applicants should submit two representative scores.
 Recordings of compositions are encouraged but not required.
 Applicants who are not percussionists may audition on only one instrument or in voice.
 Percussionists must audition on at least two contrasting instruments.

-During the audition process, all Music Scholarship applicants are required to attend the Introduction to Music at Wooster program (Friday of audition weekend, 5:30-9:00 p.m., Scheide Music Center) which will include dinner with College of Wooster music faculty and current musicians, participation in a rehearsal with a choral or instrumental ensemble, and classroom sessions with Wooster music faculty on a variety of topics.
+All Music Scholarship applicants are required to attend the Introduction to Music at Wooster Program (Friday of audition weekend, 5:30 PM - 9:00 PM, Scheide Music Center), which will include dinner and informational sessions with College of Wooster music faculty and current musicians.

-Auditioners may arrange overnight accommodations on campus on Friday evening through the Office of Admissions by calling 800-877-9905, and reservations must be made at least one week in advance of the desired date.
+Auditioners may arrange overnight accommodations on campus on Friday evening through the Office of Admissions by calling 800-877-9905.
+Reservations must be made at least one week in advance.

 Scholarship notification will be mailed by April 1.
 Students who have not been admitted to the College at that point will not receive notification until they receive a final admissions decision.

-Beginning with the first semester of the first year and continuing for as long as a Music Scholarship is held, Music of Winners Scholarship winners must:
+Beginning with the first semester of the first year and continuing for as long as a Music Scholarship is held, Music Scholarship winners must:

-- Enroll in private lessons on the instrument or voice in which the Performance Scholarship was won or in composition lessons if the scholarship was won for composition
+- Enroll in and successfully complete (each semester) private lessons on the instrument or voice in which the Performance Scholarship was won or in composition lessons if the scholarship was won for composition, AND

-- Participate in the Wooster Singers, Wooster Chorus, Wooster Symphony Orchestra, Scot Band, Wooster Jazz Ensemble, or Gospel Choir.
+- Enroll in and successfully complete participation (each semester) in the Wooster Singers, Wooster Chorus, Wooster Symphony Orchestra, Scot Band, Wooster Jazz Ensemble, or Gospel Choir.